smart-on-fhir/cumulus-library/README.md

 ## Installing

 For end users, just run `pip install cumulus-library`.
 For running from source, checkout the repo, and at the project root run `pip install -e .`.
+If you're not working on new features, you should check out the tag associated with the latest release.

 For more information, [browse the documentation](https://docs.smarthealthit.org/cumulus/library).